kolofordjango/kolo/python-package-changelog.md

  [![PyPI version](https://img.shields.io/pypi/v/kolo?label=python%20package)](https://pypi.org/project/kolo/)

+## 1.3.5
+_2022-02-07_
+- Support for huey tasks (on the python side)
+- Re-create the kolo sqlite database if we detect it has been deleted while kolo is active
+- Include query template in recorded SQL data
+- Fix crash when kolo is processing a streaming HttpResponse
+- Further stability improvements

 ## 1.3.4
 _2022-01-12_
 - Fix a regression in 1.3.3 where Kolo was throwing an error when it was disabled